jswope00/edx-platform-sgu/docs/en_us/data/source/internal_data_formats/sql_schema.rst

      * - poll_question
        - Not currently used. **History**: This ``module_type`` was included in a single course on a test basis and then deprecated.
      * - problem
        - A problem that the user can submit solutions for.
-We have many different varieties.
+EdX offers many different varieties.
      * - problemset
        - A collection of problems and supplementary materials, typically used for homeworks and rendered as a horizontal icon bar in the courseware.
 Use is inconsistent, and some courses use a ``sequential`` instead.
      * - randomize